Location Independent (High End Homeless)

 What do you carry with you?

 I drive a 2005 Honda CRV.
-I have two cell phones (with different coverage areas), a computer, printer, inverter, video equipment and a PowerPoint projector.
+I have a cell phone, a computer, printer, inverter and univeral power adapter.
 I carry three seasons of clothing and, emergency supplies, including some food.
 I have basic kitchen supplies, toiletries, and more shoes than someone who has so little stuff ought to have.
 I have an air bed and linens, plus a sleeping bag, so I'm a self-contained house guest.

 When I fly (as when I go overseas), I obviously can't take it all with me.
 I tend to err on the side of taking too much technology, enough to fill my rollerbag.
 I'm pretty good at predicting what clothing I will need.
 After having unexpected outdoor time in Australia, I will never leave my hiking boots behind again.